How to Install qBittorrent on Fedora 44

 Install qBittorrent on Fedora

-Fedora’s default repositories include both qBittorrent packages, so the main decision is whether you want the desktop client or the headless Web UI service.
+Fedora’s default repositories include both qBittorrent packages, and the upstream qBittorrent download page points Fedora users back to Fedora-managed packages.
+The main decision is whether you want the desktop client or the headless Web UI service.

 Update Fedora System Packages Before Installing qBittorrent